A powerful collection of essays from the Nobel Prize-winning author, passionately advocating for pacifism and internationalism in the face of war.

-Hesse arranged his anti-war writing for publication in one volume in 1946; an amplified edition appeared in 1949 and that text has been followed for this first English-language edition.
-In his foreword Hesse describes the heart of the philosophy expressed here: "In each one of these essays I strive to guide the reader not into the world theater with its political problemns but into his innermost being, before the judgment seat of his very personal conscience."
+Hesse arranged his anti-war writings for publication in one volume in 1946; an amplified edition appeared in 1949 and that text has been followed for this first English-language edition.
+In his foreword, Hesse describes the heart of the philosophy expressed here: "In each one of these essays I strive to guide the reader not into the world theater with its political problems but into his innermost being, before the judgment seat of his very personal conscience."
 This faith in salvation via the Inward Way, so familiar to readers of Hesse's fiction, is persuasively set forth as the answer to questions of war and peace.

 Click on any of the links above to see more books like this one.